BobBoldin/splice_horizon/docs/episodes/ch04/draft.md

 "Latch confirmed," Nyra said from the slate, as if she had watched the line drawing close on a map and loved it.

 "Tone down," Elias said.
-The sound faded in the helmets until it was a ghost and then it was not there at all.
+The sound faded in the helmets to a ghost and then to silence.

 For a moment no one spoke.
 The skimmers hovered a little above the floor.
 The dust settled as if it too had decided that quiet was the right answer.